Freedom and Independence Association: Initial activities

 Col. Franciszek Niepokólczycki, one of the presidents of WiN.

 The WiN was the first to carry the news of the falsification of the 1946 Polish people's referendum in an announcement to the United Nations Security Council.
 Members of the organization were persecuted by both the Soviets and the local communists.
 NKVD soldiers and Ministerstwo Bezpieczeństwa Publicznego agents carried out a bloody war with its 30,000 men in Mazowsze and Lubelskie region.
 The WiN's soldiers liberated many Soviet jails in Poland and killed collaborators and communist agents.
 However, the organization was penetrated by Urząd Bezpieczeństwa agents, and its security compromised as early as late 1945.

 In 1946, the new WiN leadership decided to subordinate the organization's structures to the Polish Supreme Commander in the West.
 Simultaneously, it limited its support for the Polish People's Party, which had also been infiltrated by Soviet agents).
 Thereafter, the organization was run by former members of the Home Army.

-WiN was initially divided into three different geographical operational theatres: Western, run out of Poznań; Central, run out of Warsaw; and Southern, run out of Kraków.
+WiN was initially divided into three different geographical operational theatres: Western, run out of Poznań; Central, run out of Warsaw; and Southern, run out of Kraków; the latter included Stanisława Rachwałowa as among its members.
 By 1946, that was reduced to Central and Southern.
 In January 1947 WiN called on the Polish People's Party to boycott the Soviet-sponsored elections and to await intervention by Western Allies.

 In October 1949, Tomasz Gołąb, one of its members, founded the anticommunist underground organization of the Underground Home Army, which operated in Prudnik and its vicinity until 1952.